Oracle Licensing

 Assume in each case we need to run an Oracle Database Enterprise Edition workload equivalent to 4 CPU cores of capacity:

 • Scenario 1: Oracle on VMware (Soft Partitioning).
 Imagine a VMware cluster with four hosts, each with two 10-core CPUs (total 20 cores per host, 80 cores across the cluster).
 Under Oracle’s soft partitioning stance, if an Oracle VM runs on this cluster, you must license all 80 physical cores.
 With Oracle’s core factor of 0.5 for x86 chips, those 80 cores count as 40 processor licenses.
 At ~$47,500 per license, that’s approximately $1.9 million in license fees, plus about $418,000 per year in support (22% of license cost).
-This holds true even if the Oracle VM itself only uses 4 vCPUs – Oracle doesn’t care in a soft partition environment.
-The cost multiplies because you’re licensing a whole cluster for one application.
-Many companies have been caught off-guard by this “license multiplier” effect in VMware.
-(If instead that cluster were smaller – say 2 hosts – the cost would be less, but the principle remains: all potential cores must be licensed.)
+This holds even if the Oracle VM itself only uses 4 vCPUs – Oracle doesn’t care in a soft partition environment.
+The cost multiplies because you’re licensing an entire cluster for a single application.
+Many companies have been caught off guard by this “license multiplier” effect in VMware.
+(If instead that cluster were smaller – say two hosts – the cost would be less, but the principle remains: all potential cores must be licensed.)

 • Scenario 2: Oracle on IBM LPAR (Hard Partitioning).
-Now consider an IBM Power server with 16 physical cores, hosting other workloads as well.
+Now consider an IBM Power server with 16 physical cores, which also hosts other workloads.
 You create a dedicated LPAR for Oracle and cap it at four cores.
 Oracle accepts this hard partition, so you only need to license those four cores.
-IBM Power CPUs have a core factor 1.0 in Oracle’s schedule, so four cores = 4 licenses.
+IBM Power CPUs have a core factor of 1.0 in Oracle’s schedule, so four cores = 4 licenses.
 At $47,500 each, that’s $190,000 in licenses, and about $41,800 per year in support.
-Compared to the VMware scenario, the Oracle workload here is similar (4 cores of processing power), but through hard partitioning, the organization saves millions by not having to license all 16 cores or an entire cluster.
-This demonstrates why using approved partitioning or dedicated hardware for Oracle can be financially prudent.
+Compared to the VMware scenario, the Oracle workload here is similar (4 cores of processing power).
+Still, through hard partitioning, the organization saves millions by not having to license all 16 cores or an entire cluster.
+This demonstrates why using approved partitioning or dedicated hardware for Oracle can be a financially prudent approach.

 Licensing Strategies to Reduce Audit Exposure